implicityhq/Sleak/README.markdown

 ## Usage
 An example of how to use Sleak.

+### Libraries
+Here is a list of libraries for Sleak:

+1. [SleakPHP](http://github.com/jasonsilberman/sleak-auth/blob/master/SleakPHP) by [Jason Silberman](http://github.com/jasonsilberman).
+SleakPHP is a sever library written in PHP.

+You can also check out some of the included [examples](http://github.com/jasonsilberman/sleak-auth/blob/master/examples/).

 ### Token Set Up
 Each client gets an `application-id` and a `priate-key`.
 The `application-id` is sent with every request to identify the client.
 The `private-key` is used to sign the authentication digest.